Shapetrix/ColorBand/README-DevGuide.md

 - KilledPiece.cs - Dealing with removed matches recycling
 - Match3.cs - Gameboard main codeblock and scene UI events

+## Objects

+## Points and Stars

+- block: One block object on game grid
+- block.type: Block Type (blue, pink, yellow, purple, grey, star)
+- block.pnts: Points of block object when removed

+## User and Scores

+- player: Global player object
+- player.points:
+- player.stars:
+- player.world:
+- player.level:

+- match: 3 or more blocks in a line removes blocks and the sum of block.pnts are added to user.points score
+- stars: 3 or more blocks in a line containing one or more stars and some of

 ### NOTES:
 - Need to change MovePieces to MoveBand
 - Need good explanation of MoveBand UX